hvdb/grunt-web-development/README.md

 You can set a seleniumaddress, this can be a grid or a local running webdriver-manager.
 FQN, the fully qualified name of your machine.
 This is used so that you can remotely access your machine.

+##Available grunt options:

+start with grunt (and then one of this:)

+gwd-serve-direct
+gwd-test-direct

+##What does it do?

+serve: serve the files in the same way as the build does it.
+Test: Test the same way as the build does it.

+#The following is not yet recommended!
+---

 Add the folowing ot your index.html:
 Only if you want to use it without the build!
 Currently the build is not support this.